bferd/ha-mealie-now-serving/README.md

 ## Troubleshooting

 **Sensors show `unavailable`**
-- Check your API token is correct in the package file
+- Check your API token is correct in `secrets.yaml` and includes the `Bearer ` prefix
-- Confirm Mealie is reachable at the URL specified
+- Confirm Mealie is reachable at the URL set in the `input_text.mealie_url` helper
 - Reload REST entities: Developer Tools → YAML → REST Entities

 **Images not showing**